pradeep-thombre/adminUI1/README.md

   cd Admin
 ```

-Open Index.html in chrome or any other browser.
+Open Index.html in chrome or any other browser with live server.